Choosak Eamsuk

-Biography & career
+Biography and career

 He was born in Ongkharak, Nakhon Nayok province, about 81.5 km northeast of Bangkok.
 Eamsuk entered the showbiz at the age of 12 as a dancer for many country bands and began to show a stand-up comedy.
 He then became a dancer for cabaret show in Pattaya where he met his wife.

 After he became a comedian in the popular comedy troupe Chernyim, he was invited by Petchtai Wongkamlao (Mum Jokmok) to be the MC of the TV show Ching Roi Ching Lan by Workpoint Entertainment in 1998.
 It made him famous and widely known ever since.
 Eamsuk was one of the MCs with Pongsak Pongsuwan (Theng Therdtherng) and Sudarat Butrprom (Tukky Samcha).

 His younger brother Chukiat Eamsuk (Nui Chernyim) is also a famous comedian.

 In addition to the performing career, he is also the owner of the noodle franchise, Nong Cha-cha-cha noodle, which has branches in various locations.